mbercx/aiida-core/docs/source/index.rst

 Features
 ************

- * **Workflows:** Write complex, auto-documenting workflows in python, linked to arbitrary executables on local and remote computers.
+ * **Workflows:** Write complex, auto-documenting workflows in Python, linked to arbitrary executables on local and remote computers.
 The event-based workflow engine supports tens of thousands of processes per hour with full checkpointing.
- * **Data provenance:** Automatically track inputs, outpus & metadata of all calculations in a provenance graph for full reproducibility.
+ * **Data provenance:** Automatically track inputs, outputs & metadata of all calculations in a provenance graph for full reproducibility.
 Perform fast queries on graphs containing millions of nodes.
  * **HPC interface:** Move your calculations to a different computer by changing one line of code.
 AiiDA is compatible with schedulers like `SLURM <https://slurm.schedmd.com>`_, `PBS Pro <https://www.pbspro.org/>`_, `torque <http://www.adaptivecomputing.com/products/torque/>`_, `SGE <http://gridscheduler.sourceforge.net/>`_ or `LSF <https://www.ibm.com/support/knowledgecenter/SSETD4/product_welcome_platform_lsf.html>`_ out of the box.
  * **Plugin interface:** Extend AiiDA with `plugins <https://aiidateam.github.io/aiida-registry/>`_ for new simulation codes (input generation & parsing), data types, schedulers, transport modes and more.
  * **Open Science:** Export subsets of your provenance graph and share them with peers or make them available online for everyone on the `Materials Cloud <https://www.materialscloud.org>`_.